-Investing in real estate is a great way to generate additional income and a solid return, especially with the low-interest rates out there today.
-However, buying an investment property isn’t always the right decision for everyone.
+Investing in real estate is a great way to generate additional income and a solid return, especially with the low interest rates out there today.
+However, buying an investment property in Ottawa isn’t always the right decision for everyone.
 Returns can take time and there are a number of things that can go wrong which can impact your bottom line.
 So, before you start looking to purchase, take a step back and consider the following to determine if it’s the best decision for you.

 Higher Down Payment

 Investment properties require a minimum down payment of 20% to secure financing.
 However, if you plan to live in one of the units, the maximum loan to value changes to 95% on 1-2 units, and 90% on 3-4 units because the property is then considered to be owner-occupied.
 If you do decide to take this route, keep in mind that if the purchase price is over $500,000, the minimum down payment will be 5% for the first $500,000 and 10% for any amount after.
 If the property requires mortgage default insurance, there will also be other restrictions, including a purchase price cap.

 How you obtain the down payment will also be considered.
 The lender will be looking for proof that your down payment isn’t borrowed.
 So, if you plan to advance funds from your home equity or from a recent sale on your principal residence to help pay for the property, you’ll need to provide statements showing that the money is available in the bank.

 Speaking of financing, it’s important to have a preapproval for a loan completed before you start looking for properties.
 Why?
 Because financing an investment property is very different than regular financing as lenders consider investment properties to be a higher risk compared to loans for a primary home.
 There are more qualification requirements, but also a variety of different options to choose from.